Trinitarios: Notable crimes committed by members

 Three Trinitarios members, including the Primera (leader) of the gang's Rhode Island chapter, were indicted by a federal grand jury on firearms and drug charges on August 25, 2010, after being captured on an undercover Federal Bureau of Investigation (FBI) videotape attending an organizational meeting in Providence.
 A fourth member was charged on state firearm charges.

 Seven Barcelona-based members were convicted of using a kitchen knife to carve a fifty centimeter "X" into the back of a gang member deemed a traitor for associating with MS-13 on March 21, 2012.
 During the trial, the Trinitarios were designated a criminal organization which allowed heavier sentences to be imposed upon the perpetrators and the gang's leaders.
 On the same day as the ruling – May 11, 2014 – a brawl occurred in Madrid involving Trinitarios and Ñetas, leading to the arrests of twenty-six gang members.

 In August 2018 several Trinitarios gang members were arrested for shooting at a house in Lawrence, Massachusetts.
 A Trinitarios gang member was arrested in January 2019 for the shooting of a 16-year-old girl in Lawrence.

 In June 2018, a Trinitario gang member from Haverhill, Massachusetts was arrested for the murder of a rival Gangster Disciples member.
 A Haverhill detective wrote that the arrests were in connection with an ongoing feud (a gang war) between the Trinitarios and their rivals, the Gangster Disciples, that had resulted in multiple shootings."

 In November 2019, in Massachusetts, 18 Trinitarios were among 32 arrested in "Operation Emerald Crush."
 The operation involved more than 70 federal, state and local officers who carried out the arrests of suspects alleged to have sold massive amounts of firearms and drugs including cocaine, fentanyl, heroin and crack cocaine with an estimated street value of $120,000.
 Authorities confiscated 79 firearms in the operation.
 Out of the 79 guns, which came in from out of state, 17 were stolen and at least two were used in shootings.
 In one case, undercover officers were able to buy 27 guns in one transaction.

+In April 2024, the Essex County District Attorney's Office in Massachusetts said 121 indictments were levied against known members and associates of the Trinitarios for numerous crimes across the state.